GT-DILAC/htmlengine/README.md

 These three parameters are calculated over time using the following independent parameters:
 - The number of days that you want to observe the pandemic for
-- Transmission rate of the virus,
+- Transmission rate of the virus (beta),
-- Recovery rate (usually 1/days),
+- Recovery rate (gamma, usually 1/days),
 - Initial Susceptible Fraction (S0),
 - Initial Infected Fraction (I0)